Andereoo/TkinterWeb/docs/HTMLFRAME.md

 ---
 #### `print_page(self, file=None, cnf={}, **kwargs)`
 Print the document to a PostScript file.
-This method is experimental and requires experimental mode to be is enabled.
+This method is experimental and requires experimental mode to be enabled.

 Parameters
 * **file** *(string)* - Specifies the file path to print the page to.
 If None, the document is not saved to the disk.